bbzaffari/Cooling-Link-Controller/README.md

 ## Overview

 Cooling-Link Controller is the core embedded system designed for my final engineering project (TCC).
-It is a cold storage chamber controller that integrates real-time monitoring, control, and remote communication for temperature, humidity, and CO₂ levels.
+It is a cold storage chamber controller that integrates real-time monitoring, control, and remote communication for temperature, humidity, and CO levels.

 This system leverages the ESP32 Heltec LoRa board and the ESP-IDF development environment.
 It was built to explore fine-grained task and thread management using FreeRTOS, with careful use of semaphores, mutexes, and hardware interrupts to optimize interface flow and system responsiveness.